-Million Makers is an entrepreneurial fundraising challenge which sees teams of employees from companies across the UK competing to raise at least £10,000 or more over a period of six months.
-The competition is a learning and development tool proven to build essential business skills and motivate your employees.
-Collectively, teams are aiming to raise £1,000,000 to transform the lives of disadvantaged young people around the country.
+Million Makers is a dragons’ den style fundraising challenge which sees teams of employees, from companies across the UK, competing to raise at least £10,000 or more over a period of six months.

 How does the competition work?

 The competition involves a number of stages which are designed to support each team in their personal development and to achieve their fundraising target.

 - Recruit: The Prince’s Trust guides your business on selecting a team of 8-15 employees to be part of the Million Makers team.

 - Launch: All teams in your region are invited to a high energy launch day to kick start the competition – a great opportunity to build strong team relationships and learn about the cause and the challenge.

 - Plan: Following the launch day, and with the support of their mentors and The Prince’s Trust, teams turn their ideas into a business plan.

 - Pitch: Teams are invited to pitch their business plan in a Dragons’ Den-style panel of senior business leaders.
 Presentation skills are put to the test in order to secure £1,500 seed funding from The Prince’s Trust.

 - Implement: Once the pitch is complete, the six months fundraising can begin.
 Teams must utilise their time management, project planning, communication and leadership skills to turn their plans into a reality.